tomkat-cr/genericsuite-fe-ai/README.md

 ![GenericSuite AI Logo](https://github.com/tomkat-cr/genericsuite-fe-ai/blob/main/src/lib/images/gs_ai_logo_circle.png)

 Welcome to GenericSuite AI, a comprehensive software solution designed to enhance your productivity and streamline your workflows.
-This repository contains the front-end component of GenericSuite AI, equipped with AI ChatBot tools, a customizable CRUD editor, login interface and a suite of tools to kickstart your development process.
+This repository contains the frontend part of GenericSuite AI, equipped with AI ChatBot tools, a customizable CRUD editor, login interface and a suite of tools to kickstart your development process.

 ## Features